INSIDE: The Ultimate Guide to Tamaki Village Maori Cultural Experience in Rotorua.

 Toadstool Rating- Tamaki Village Reviews

-One of the best tourist attractions we enjoyed around the world.
+One of the best tourist attractions we have ever enjoyed around the world, with a chance to learn about Maori people and the traditional hangi feast.

 Looking for MORE SUPER DOOPER FUN things to do in Rotorua New Zealand with Kids?